Kalutu/JP-Learn-Web-Development/HTML/10 - Media/README.md

 The text between the `<video>` and `</video>` tags will only be displayed in browsers that do not support the `<video>` element.

-To start a video automatically, use the autoplay attribute:
+To start a video automatically, use the autoplay attribute.

 ## HTML Audio